box-community/box-python-gen-workshop/workshops/intelligence/intelligence.md

 * **Context** - The context is the information that the Box AI will use to answer the questions.
 It can be a document, multiple documents or a snippet of text.

 ## Box AI documentation
-This API doesn't have a public documentation yet, stay tunned for updates.
+This API doesn't have a public documentation yet, stay tuned for updates.

 # Exercises
 ## Setup